alanesq/ESP32Cam-range/README.md

          1 = no sd card found
          2 = invalid format sd card found
+         3 = failed to connect to camera
-         3 = failed to capture image from camera
+         4 = failed to capture image from camera
-         4 = failed to store image to sd card
+         5 = failed to store image to sd card constant = waiting for object to clear